gt-cs3220/gt-cs3220.github.io/access_vm_steps/access_vm_doc.md

 **Possibility : Did you try many unsuccessful login attempts?
 These VMs are hosted by Georgia Tech TSO**.

-**Explanation : TSO runs ```fail2ban``` on their systems where if a user tries too many unsuccessful attempts, then they would be banned by the system for a short amount of time.
+**Explanation : TSO runs a utility called ```fail2ban``` on their systems where if a user tries too many unsuccessful attempts, then they would be banned by the system for a short amount of time.
 This is done to protect systems.**

 **Remedy : Please wait for some time and try again.
 If the issue persists, contact TAs for further guidance/steps**